PioCang/wingz-assessment/README.md

 --- employs an implied floor() function thereby making values such as 1.0005
 --- be resolved to 1.0000
 --- 2) Dropoff_time is used to signal the termination of the trip, so it is
---- used as the basis for which month a trip counts towards.
+--- used as the basis for which month a trip falls under.
 For example, if a
 --- trip crossed over Jan 31st to Feb 1st, that trip counts towards February. all_completed_trips_gt_1_hr AS (
     SELECT DISTINCT